tkuhlman/vertica-swift-backup/README.md

 directories on a test cluster and run vbr after the download finishes and do so in such a way as to not destroy existing data on that cluster.

+## Tests
+The unit tests reside in the top level tests directory and can be run with nose.

+### Vagrant test cluster
+A vagrantfile and appropriate chef configuration are available in this repository so a 3 node vertica cluster can be setup and used for test backup/restore.
+To run install [Vagrant](http://www.vagrantup.com/), [Berkshelf](http://berkshelf.com/) and the vagrant berkshelf plugin

+Vertica must be downloaded from the [Vertica site](https://my.vertica.com/).
+Download these packages and place in the root of this repository.
+- vertica_7.0.1-0_amd64.deb
+- vertica-R-lang_7.0.1_amd64.deb

+The vertica::console recipe is not enabled by default but if it is added this package is also needed.
+- vertica-console_7.0.1-0_amd64.deb

+Create `data_bags/vertica/backup_credentials.json` with your swift credentials following the pattern in `data_bags/vertica/backup_credentials.json-template`
+Then simply run `vagrant up`

 ## Architecture
 There are a number of key points about how swift and vertica work that explain the architecture of this script.